elmtree-askmo/cloudcannon-app/content/learn/health-studies/what-barriers-to-a-healthy-lifestyle-are-commonly-identified-in-the-south-asian-community.md

 url: /learn/health-studies/questions/what-barriers-to-a-healthy-lifestyle-are-commonly-identified-in-the-south-asian-community
 score: -1.0
 related_article1:
-    id: 116047
+    id: 116037
     title: >-
-        What are the key takeaways from the discussion section of the SHAPE study?
+        How does the intervention design address the specific needs of the South Asian community?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-are-the-key-takeaways-from-the-discussion-section-of-the-shape-study
+    url: /learn/health-studies/questions/how-does-the-intervention-design-address-the-specific-needs-of-the-south-asian-community
 related_article2:
-    id: 116054
+    id: 116040
     title: >-
-        What are the ethical considerations in conducting health studies with ethnic groups?
+        What role does social support play in health interventions for diabetes prevention?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-are-the-ethical-considerations-in-conducting-health-studies-with-ethnic-groups
+    url: /learn/health-studies/questions/what-role-does-social-support-play-in-health-interventions-for-diabetes-prevention
 related_article3:
-    id: 116032
+    id: 116039
     title: >-
-        What are the key components of a pilot intervention for diabetes prevention?
+        How do the results of the SHAPE study inform future diabetes prevention research?
     subject: Health Studies
-    url: /learn/health-studies/questions/what-are-the-key-components-of-a-pilot-intervention-for-diabetes-prevention
+    url: /learn/health-studies/questions/how-do-the-results-of-the-shape-study-inform-future-diabetes-prevention-research
 related_article4:
+    id: 116054
+    title: >-
+        What are the ethical considerations in conducting health studies with ethnic groups?
+    subject: Health Studies
+    url: /learn/health-studies/questions/what-are-the-ethical-considerations-in-conducting-health-studies-with-ethnic-groups
+related_article5:
     id: 116030
     title: >-
         What methods are used in formative qualitative research for health studies?